braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/best_practices.md

 > Knowing when and how to collect user data for known and unknown users can be challenging when envisioning the user profile lifecycle of your customers.
 This article helps clarify different methods and best practices for collecting new and existing user data by walking you through a use case.

-The following example consists of an email collection use case, but the logic applies to many different data collection scenarios.
+The following example is an email collection use case, but the logic applies to many different data collection scenarios.
 In this example, we assume you have already integrated a sign-up form or way to collect user information.

 After a user provides information for you to log, we recommend you verify if the data already exists in your database and, when necessary, create a user alias profile or update the existing user profile.